axojeff/axojeff/README.md

-# haiiiiii :3
+# Haiiiiii i'm elliemese, but you can call me ellie! :3

-### My names Ellie!
-Im a person who LOVES modding games!
+## I know html and css... that's about it :D

-## I also put random shit on Decal's Gitea instance, here's the link: https://git.decalfree.com/Elliemese
+### I put most of my stuff on [Decal's Gitea instance](https://git.decalfree.com/Elliemese/) now

-I know html and css kinda
+If you need to contact me, please add me on discord.
+Add: "elliemese"

-Want to contact me?
-Message me on discord.
-My username is "moddedaxo"
+### Thats about it! have an amazing day!